GunnerStone/titan-one/README.md

 # titan_one

+This was all vibe coded us at your own risk.

 Python package for controlling **Nintendo Switch** via a **Titan One** USB adapter.

 Works from any Python (32- or 64-bit) — the package automatically bridges to the 32-bit `gcdapi.dll` using a lightweight PowerShell subprocess.